 You can reassure family members that you have made your future arrangements but you do not yet wish to share them with others.
 You can reveal as little or as much of your future plans with your loved ones – this is completely your decision.

 If there are any gaps in your future plans and you still need to make arrangements for a will or Lasting Power of Attorney, why not get those finalised and let family members know you have this in hand.
+We offer estate planning consultations and can help you arrange your formal documents in a friendly, personal way.
+Find out more here.

 Take your time and make this part of your normal life planning activities.
 Then get on with enjoying life!
 Have peace of mind knowing this information will be there one day when it is needed.